Questions You Should Ask Before Purchasing a Classic, Muscle or Exotic Car:

 How large is the trunk?

--Some street rod and exotic car trunks are very small and share space with the battery and/or fuel tank.
+-Some classic and exotic car trunks are very small and share space with the battery and/or fuel tank.

 -The Ravenhawk has a large trunk for two sets of golf clubs as well as luggage, even with the top down.

--The trunk floor is flat which makes it easy to position lggage.
+-The trunk floor is flat which makes it easy to position luggage.

 Where is the gas tank and filler located?

--Many street rods have their gas tank and filler located in the trunk.
+-Many classics have their gas tank and filler located in the trunk.

 -This makes the outside of the car cleaner; however consider the consequences of spilling gas on your carpet (or luggage) when refueling, and the possibility of getting the gas tank pushed into the cockpit in the event of a rear end crash.

--Ravenhawk’s gas tank is located in front of the differential and underneath the steel trunk floor.
+-Ravenhawk’s gas tank is located in front of the differential and underneath the trunk's steel floor.